 Another client, a manager on a surgical unit, shared that at first, they were so busy preparing for their peak and so it was all hands on deck.
 But their peak never came.
 Because they stopped doing elective surgeries, she had to start downsizing her staff.

-And another client, a nurse who recently went from the front line to a quality position, now has to work at home while her colleagues are gowned and masked everyday – caring for COVID-19 patients.
-She was along side them just a few weeks ago – now she is safe at home watching from afar.
+A nurse who recently went from the front line to a quality position now has to work at home while her colleagues are gowned and masked every day – caring for COVID-19 patients.
+She was alongside them just a few weeks ago – now she is safe at home watching from afar.

 So you see, not all healthcare professionals are putting themselves in danger, working 24/7, or forced to wear the same mask over and over again.
 But that doesn’t mean the ones at home aren’t suffering too.